ygd182/eye_exercises/README.md

 An exercise is composed by:

-Exercise Name.
+Exercise Name: The neame to identify the exercise.

-Rest time (in secs)
+Rest time (in secs): Time between repetitions.

 Number of reps: Amount of times the part is repeated

-An exercise is composed by parts
+An exercise is composed by parts.

 Definition of movement part:

 From: Initial point in the screen.

-To: final point in the screen.
+To: Final point in the screen.

 Duration time (in secs): Duration of the movement part.